n0thhhing/zeon/README.md

-# Zig-Neon
+# Zeon

 ARM/ARM64 Neon intrinsics implemented in pure zig as well as in assembly!

 ## Overview

-Zig-Neon aims to provide high-performance `Neon` intrinsics for `ARM` and `ARM64` architectures, implemented in both pure Zig and inline assembly.
+Zeon aims to provide high-performance `Neon` intrinsics for `ARM` and `ARM64` architectures, implemented in both pure Zig and inline assembly.
 This project prioritizes portability, performance, and flexibility, ensuring compatibility across various environments.

 ## Status